bootchk/nRFCounter/readme.md

 See Also
 -
-A companion project is testCounter.
+A companion project is testnRFCounter.

-A using project is nRFrawProtocol and sleepSyncAgent.
+A using project will be nRFrawProtocol and sleepSyncAgent.

+TODO
+-
+Make the project less specific to my dev system.